alan-turing-institute/hub23-deploy/docs/advanced/enabling-page-redirection.md

 ## Update `deploy/config.yaml`

-Make sure to update `deploy/config.yaml` to include the new DNS's, instead of the raw IP addresses.
+Make sure to update `deploy/config.yaml` or `deploy/prod.yaml` to include the new DNS's, instead of the raw IP addresses.
 If you have GitHub OAuth enabled, the DNS names will have to be inserted instead of the IP addresses in the OAuth app as well.
 This shouldn't generate a new Client ID or Secret.